Tarzan (franchise): Films

-Produced

 Tarzan (1999)

 Tarzan is a 1999 American animated adventure musical film produced by Walt Disney Feature Animation and released by Walt Disney Pictures.
-The 37th Disney animated feature film, it is based on the story Tarzan of the Apes by Edgar Rice Burroughs, and is the only major motion picture version of the story Tarzan property to be animated.
+It is based on the story Tarzan of the Apes by Edgar Rice Burroughs, and is the only major motion picture version of the story Tarzan property to be animated.

 Tarzan & Jane (2002)

 Tarzan & Jane is a Disney direct-to-video film released on July 23, 2002, sequel to the 1999 animated feature Tarzan, and uses three unaired episodes of the film's corresponding television series, The Legend of Tarzan.
-Tarzan II, a follow-up to the original film, was released in 2005.
 The film is set one year after the events of the first film.

 Tarzan II (2005)

 Tarzan II (also known as Tarzan II: The Legend Begins) is a 2005 direct-to-video animated film and follow-up to the 1999 Walt Disney Feature Animation film Tarzan.
 It was released on June 14, 2005.
-Taking place during Tarzan's youth, it follows Tarzan's adventure to discover who he really is.
+Taking place during Tarzan's youth and before his adulthood, the film follows Tarzan's adventure to discover who he really is.